-Category 2 Higher culpability and lesser harm or lower culpability and greater harm
+- Category 1 Higher culpability and greater harm - Category 2 Higher culpability and lesser harm or lower culpability and greater harm - Category 3 Lower culpability and lesser harm

 The court should determine the offender's culpability and the harm caused with reference only to the factors below.
 Where an offence does not fall squarely into a category, individual factors may require a degree of weighting before making an overall assessment and determining the appropriate offence category.